dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 Around this time, I also started looking for other roles.
 As I searched, I noticed that most roles I got excited about all mentioned a preference towards a higher degree.
 I thought this was interesting as I had always it didn't mean that much.

 I started doing some more research.
-I took a look at the people who had the roles I was wanting to grow into.
+I took a look at the people around me who had the roles I was wanting to grow into.
 I realized that many of these people did have some form of a graduate degree, after all.
-Not enough reason to go back to school on its own, but there was a clear correlation between the roles I wanted and an advanced degree.
+Not enough reason to go back to school on its own, but there seemed to be a correlation between the roles I wanted and an advanced degree.

 During this time, I also learned another thing about myself.
 I had signed up to take all of these online classes, but I never took them.
 I might start watching a lecture or two but never finish.